 Click on the tabs for a full description of the groups.
 Please note the words Active, Resource Group and In Development indicate the level of activity for the affinity group in question.

 Advisors to Japanese Companies (In Development)

 Members who provide advise or consulting services to Japanese companies.
 Topics of interest may include U.S. business laws and local and federal compliance issues for companies doing business in the U.S., tax issues, workforce issues and human resources.
 This group met once and has potential to become more active with volunteer support.

-Artists & Creatives (Engagement)
+Artists & Creatives (Active)